What inspires your hair style, the way you dress, or other things you wear like jewelry or accessories? How would you describe your unique style?

-Museum of the African Diaspora is seeking high school candidates to participate in a paid summer project in affiliation with the Smithsonian Institution.
-Participants will help curate and build the digital display for MoAD’s contribution to the 2017 The Will to Adorn project.
+Museum of the African Diaspora is seeking high school students to participate in a paid summer project in affiliation with the Smithsonian Center for Folklife and Cultural Heritage.

-A portion of the cost for public transportation will be provided for students who take BART Muni, or other public transit. any costs beyond the supplement are the responsibility of the student and their parent or guardians.
+A portion of the cost for public transportation will be provided for students who take BART Muni, or other public transit.
+Any costs beyond this supplement for public transit are the responsibility of the student and their parent or guardians.

 Orientation and training will be held between June 20th and June 22nd.
 After the initial training participation will be three days a week Tuesday through Thursday 11am-3pm ending July 27.
 To apply please complete the Downloadable Application and write and submit your own short essay about your personal style.
 There is an attached guide with questions to reflect on when writing the essay.
 Applications have closed for this summer please check back on our website for updates on the program.